bigwiv/Biopython-cn/en/chr04.rst

 fairly well defined set of conventions for formatting their FASTA lines.
 This means it would be possible to parse this information and extract the GI number and accession for example.
-However, FASTA files from other sources vary, so this isn°Øt possible in general.
+However, FASTA files from other sources vary, so this isn‚Äôt possible in general.

 4.2.3  SeqRecord objects from GenBank files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As in the previous example, we°Øre going to look at the whole sequence
+As in the previous example, we‚Äôre going to look at the whole sequence
 for *Yersinia pestis biovar Microtus* str.
 91001 plasmid pPCP1,
 originally downloaded from the NCBI, but this time as a GenBank file.
 Again, this file is included with the Biopython unit tests under the